ungoogled-software/ungoogled-chromium/docs/design.md

 4. Build GN via `tools/gn/bootstrap/bootstrap.py`
 5. Run `gn gen` with the GN flags
 6. Build Chromium via `ninja`
+7. Create package(s) of build output (usually in `out/Default`)

-Packaging consists of packaging types; each type has differing package outputs and invocation requirements.
-Some packaging types divide the building and package generation steps; some have it all-in-one.
+Packaging is divided into "packaging types", which are directories of files and scripts for different platforms and configurations.
+Each type has differing package outputs and invocation requirements.
 The current packaging types are as follows:

-* `archlinux` - Generates a PKGBUILD that downloads, builds, and packages Chromium.
-Unlike other packaging types, this type does not use the buildspace tree; it is a standalone script that automates the entire process.
+* `archlinux` - Generates a standalone PKGBUILD file.
-* `debian` - Generates `debian` directories for building `.deb.` packages for Debian and derivative systems.
-There are different variants of Debian packaging scripts known as *flavors*.
-The current flavors are:
+* `debian_*` - Generate a `debian` directories for building `.deb.` packages for Debian and derivative systems.
-    * (debian codename here) - For building on the Debian version with the corresponding code name.
+    * With a code name in the wildcard location: For building on the Debian version with the corresponding code name.
 They are derived from Debian's `chromium` package, with only a few modifications.
 Older codenames are built upon newer ones.
 These packaging types are intended to be used with derivatives of the `linux_rooted` bundle.
-    * `minimal` - For building with a derivative of the `linux_portable` bundle.
+    * With `minimal` in the wildcard location: For building with a derivative of the `linux_portable` bundle.
-* `linux_simple` - Generates two shell scripts for Linux.
-The first applies patches and builds Chromium.
-The second packages the build outputs into a compressed tar archive.
+* `linux_simple` - Generates two shell scripts for Linux: `build.sh` downloads the source code and builds Chromium. `package.sh` packages the build outputs into a compressed tar archive.
-* `macos` - Generates a shell script for macOS to build Chromium and package the build outputs into a `.dmg`.
+* `macos` - Generates a macOS `.dmg` installer.

-The directories in `resources/packaging` correspond to the packaging type names.
-The only exception is `shared`, which is reserved for files shared among multiple packaging types.

 ## buildkit